Spain moves to suspend Catalan autonomy

 Catalonia crisis: Spain moves to suspend autonomy

-Spain is to start suspending Catalonian autonomy on Saturday, as its leader threatened to declare independence.
+Spain is to start suspending Catalonia's autonomy from Saturday, as the region's leader threatens to declare independence.

 The government said ministers would meet to activate Article 155 of the constitution, allowing it to take over running of the region.

-Catalonia's leader said earlier the region's parliament would vote on independence, backed in a disputed referendum on 1 October, if Spain "continues repression".
+Catalonia's leader said the region's parliament would vote on independence if Spain continued "repression".

-Some fear the moves could spark unrest.
+Some fear the latest moves could spark further unrest after mass demonstrations before and since the ballot on 1 October.

+Spain's supreme court declared the vote illegal and said it violated the constitution, which describes the country as indivisible.

+Article 155 of the constitution, which cemented democratic rule three years after the death of dictator General Francisco Franco in 1975, allows Madrid to impose direct rule in a crisis but it has never been invoked.

+Spanish Prime Minister Mariano Rajoy had set a deadline of 10:00 local time (08:00 GMT) for Catalan leader Carles Puigdemont to offer a definitive answer on the independence question, and called on him to "act sensibly".

+When it passed, the Spanish government accused the Catalan authorities of seeking confrontation.

-"The Spanish government will continue with the procedures outlined in Article 155 of the Constitution to restore legality in Catalonia's self-government," the government statement said.
+"The Spanish government will continue with the procedures outlined in Article 155 of the Constitution to restore legality in Catalonia's self-government," it said.

 "It denounces the attitude maintained by those in charge of the Generalitat [Catalan government] to seek, deliberately and systematically, institutional confrontation despite the serious damage that is being caused to the coexistence and the economic structure of Catalonia.